Everyone loves little puppies but sometimes they forget about the teething stage. Soon the puppy will be chewing and biting everything.

 Now, remember the puppy is still cute and it will grow out of this teething stage but for now you’ll have to deal with the issue.

 Don’t fret too much though, this behavior is perfectly normal for puppies.
 It’s natural for your puppy to chew on things.
 It’s how they experience the new world around them and also with all the new teeth coming in they may have a little discomfort with their gums.
 Like a human baby who is teething sometimes puppies need to chew on toys.
 Its the same for your new Rottweiler puppy.
 What we want to do is teach them what is acceptable to chew on and what’s not a good idea to chew on.
-Teething won’t last too long.
+The Teething Stage won’t last to long.

 Here are a few effective ideas that may help you to deal with your puppy’s chewing and biting stage.